josephschmitt/gifbot/README.md

 ![](http://cl.ly/Wrvs/image.gif)

 Sometimes they're exactly what you wanted, sometimes they're not, but they're *always* entertaining.
+And if you ever really want to take the entertainment up to 11, you can type in just `/gif` to get a completely random gif.

 ## Alright, I NEED this.
 Like, NOW.
 HOW DO I GET THIS INSTALLED??